-While Private Blackmore's 'F' Company had been beginning its time of training at Ayr in the summer of 1915 - and Private Blackmore himself had been languishing in hospital at Newcastle - the aforementioned four senior companies, 'A', 'B', 'C' and 'D', of the Newfoundland Regiment, having now become the 1st Battalion, had thereupon been attached to the 88th Infantry Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force and was soon to be dispatched to...active service.
+Some eight months before the above time, while Private Day and his 'F' Company had been beginning their time of training at Ayr in the summer of 1915, those aforementioned four senior companies, 'A', 'B', 'C' and 'D', of the Newfoundland Regiment, had become its 1st Battalion.

+The unit had thereupon been attached to the 88th Infantry Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force and had soon afterwards been despatched to active service.